-We put together a handy kit for all you need to know before to start and grow your own intellectual property practice.
-To receive a PDF version enter your email or you just keep reading below.
+We put together a handy kit with everything you need to know before starting and growing your own intellectual property practice.
+To receive a PDF version enter your email address below.

 What Is IP?

 Intellectual property (IP) is a unique product of human invention and creativity.
 There are two broad categories of IP: industrial property and copyrights.
 Industrial property is the umbrella term that includes trademarks and patents.
-Broadly, intellectual property protection allows an individual or corporation to prevent others from using IP in an unauthorized manner, or in some cases, using IP that is confusingly similar to what has been protected.
-Each of the three main categories of IP have different key characteristics and processes as well as rules for obtaining protection.
+Broadly, intellectual property protection allows a party to prevent others from using IP in an unauthorized manner or from using IP that is confusingly similar to protection they have already obtained.
+Trademark, patent, and copyright protections have different key characteristics and processes as well as rules for obtaining protection.

 Trademark protection also extends to some less common source indicators, including sound and scent.
 For example, a well-known sound mark is NBC’s chimes, which play when their logo is shown in some advertisements.
 Verizon owns one scent mark, a “flowery musk scent,” which they pump into their retail stores.

 Patents provide the exclusive right to protect an invention depending on the type of patent granted.
 In the United States, design patents expire 15 years from the date it was issued if the application was filed on or after May 13, 2015 (14 years if it was filed before May 13, 2015).
 Utility and plant patents generally expire 20 years from its U.S. application date or, in special cases, from the date an earlier related application was filed.
 Attorneys who file and prosecute patents must be admitted to the patent bar, which requires a scientific or technical background as well as completion of an entrance exam.
 As a result, not all attorneys may prosecute patents.

 Copyrights protect works of authorship that have been tangibly expressed in a physical and/or digital form including literary, dramatic, musical, and artistic works.
 If the work is created by a named individual, protection lasts for the life of the author, plus 70 years.
 If the work is anonymous, pseudonymous, or work-for-hire, the expiration is the shorter of 95 years from the date of publication or 120 years from the date of creation.
 The duration of protection for works published before 1978 vary depending on several factors (see chapter 3 of the Copyright Act).

 Business is booming.
 In recent years, small businesses have proliferated, leading to increased attention and resources going to IP law.
 The strength of the IP industry is measured, in part, by the number of IP filings each year.